Skip to main content

 // Query all produce for this store

-const allProduce = await cortex.mutable.list("inventory", {
+const allProduce = await cortex.mutable.list({

 keyPrefix: "store-15:produce:",